TUBELESS CONVERSION INDEX PAGE

 • See also: The best do-it-all ‘adventure’ tyres

-• Cyb’s DIY sealant procedure – how to do a proper job
+• Cyb’s DIY sealant procedure – one way to do a proper job

 Tubeless Tyres are a Good Thing – Fact

 Inner tubes are an anachronism.
 Cars and any modern road bike with alloy wheels have been tubeless for decades.
 Even bicycles are now going that way.
-Running tubeless wheels presents major advantages for motorcycle overlanding:
+Running tubeless wheels presents major advantages to motorcycling; all the more so when overlanding:

-- Safer: punctures deflate slowly and controllably, unlike a tube bursting and the tyre collapsing instantly.
+- Safer: punctures deflate slowly and controllably, unlike a tube bursting followed by a tyre collapsing instantly.
 This is the main reason to go tubeless

 - Easier: punctures can be plugged and reinflated by the roadside in a couple of minutes, as shown right

 - Less hassle: A nail in the tyre (especially in a groove; right) need not mean an instant flat.
-You can keep topping up for days if need be until convenient to fix properly
+You can keep topping up for days until convenient to fix properly

 - Better mileage: with no tube/inner tyre friction, TL tyres run cooler and so last longer